Academic Information and Policies

 Policy on Alcohol, Tobacco and Other Drugs

 Waldorf University is committed to providing a safe and healthy learning environment free of illicit drugs and the unlawful use or abuse of alcohol.
 The University recognizes that the use or consumption of alcohol, tobacco and other drugs can adversely impact academic achievement, personal development, health, and safety.
-Individuals who violate University policy, local, state, or federal regulations are subject to arrest and/or disciplinary sanctions including, but not limited to, required assessment, treatment, restrictions, fines, educational assignments, or expulsion.
+Individuals who violate University policy and local, state, or federal regulations are subject to arrest and/or disciplinary sanctions including, but not limited to, required assessment, treatment, restrictions, fines, educational assignments, or expulsion.

 Alcohol*, Tobacco and Other Drug Policies